kirilsc/node.js/README.md

-# This is simple  Node.js app
+# This is simple "Helo, Demo" Node.js app